Proxem/NumNet/README.md

 var zeroArray = NN.Zeros(3, 4);
 ```

-The follwing creates a 1-dimensional array with all even number from 0 to 40
+The following creates a 1-dimensional array with all even number from 0 to 40

 ```
 var range = NN.Range(0, 40, step: 2);